We work hard to get orders out as quickly as possible, but our demand does fluctuate. Please allow 2-3 days for order processing.

 As the builder, your goal is to remove enough material from both the front and rear rails to ensure smooth movement of the slide THROUGHOUT ITS TRAVEL.
-If the slide sticks or binds when pulled to the rear, there is more material to be removed.
+If the slide sticks or binds when pulled to the rear (common on P80), there is more material to be removed.
 How you remove material is up to you, but we recommend using hand tools to ensure you don't overdo it.
-A stone or flat file works well to start and then finish with progressively finer grits of sand paper until you are satisfied with the surface finish (typically at LEAST 400 grit).
+A stone or flat file works well to start and then finish with progressively finer grits of sand paper until you are satisfied.

 Front rails stoned down and highly polished.